MathisNcl/basketball_trainer/README.md

 For now, there is no connection between User table and dashboard, facing some issues so ony http login in dashnboard.

+## Testing Dash

+In order to test dash app, you will have to download a ChromeDriver from [here](https://chromedriver.chromium.org/downloads).
+For Max OSX users, follow instructions:

+* Paste the unzipped file into *usr/local/bin* (to see it into your finder go to macintosh HD and press `CMD`+ `MAJ`+ `.`)
+* Then `CTRL` click on it and open it
+* Accept to trust

+You can now run dash tests!
 ## Credits

 Thanks to Yannick Chabbert with whom I worked and learned a lot.